 - make you feel good!

-What can you expect from a sports massage treatment?
+What can you expect from sports massage therapy?

 The first thing to note is that the pressure applied during a sports massage is firm, as the therapist works deep into the soft tissue.
 If you’re new to massage or have only enjoyed soothing spa massages, then a sports massage may come as a bit of a surprise!
 A sports massage can last between 30 and 60 minutes.
 During this time, the therapist may incorporate a range of techniques, including: